Being the recollections of a fifty something English man that finds himself in unchartered lands

 I’m the sort of person I’m certain you would pass in the street without a second glance, that doesn’t stand out in a crowd, doesn’t rattle cages, you see a long time ago I figured out certain inalienable facts, that everyone is good at something, I am good at taking care of business, of earning the dosh to pay the bills, indispensable for clearing blocked toilets, the occasional dead mouse in the kitchen that requires disposal, the supermarket run, I am your man and there I find purpose.

-Twenty years of marriage under our belts, Lucille and I both turn fifty this week, our birthdays are just one day apart.
+Twenty years of marriage under our belts, She and I both turn fifty this week, our birthdays are just one day apart.
 She one day older than I – she says that makes all the difference.
-The thing about being married to Lulu is that I couldn’t imagine being with anyone else, why would I want to?
+The thing about being married to her is that I couldn’t imagine being with anyone else, why would I want to?

 I fancy the pants off this woman even after all these years, the big dark eyes the frizz of hair, the curves.
 And on top of that I think she’s the most decent person I’ve ever met, somehow or other she chose me as a partner.
 She is the only person I can really open up to, the one person I trust above all others & though I’m not one of those blokes that does soppy sentimental, it doesn’t do for a bloke to be soppy, but let’s just say were you to take me to one side and apply truth serum, or ply me with liberal quantities of booze, then in time I would tell you in slurred speech that the best things in my life were my wife & my son Saul.
 If you continued to dig I might tell you that I had this feeling deep down that I suspected the whole reason for me being around at all was because of the two of them.
 But I’d also say it quietly, maybe in a whisper, as though I had a suspicion that if I said it out loud that my luck might run out or I would be tempting fate & that the Gods would realise there had been a mistake & I wasn’t meant to have them in my life.
 So there I would leave it, quietly convinced that I was the luckiest of men and I should just keep quiet about my great fortune.